 - 1 tablespoon minced onion

-- salt and pepper
+- ½ teaspoon salt

 - Pour egg mixture evenly over the sausage in the baking dish.
 Cover and refrigerate overnight.

 Nutrition info not guaranteed to be accurate.

 Thanks for sharing!
 I am so excited to try this out tomorrow morning for my husband's birthday/Christmas.
 Happy Holidays!

 Happy Holidays to you too!
 Thanks for the note!